alxlvgit/dev-house/README.md

 Selina Park:
 I worked on the following tasks:
-1. Debugged deleting post.
+1. Debugged deleting post: Issue was that deleting post function was working with already-existing posts.
+However, couldn't delete newly-created posts.
-2. Debugged adding new post.
+2. Debugged adding new post: Issue was that when all posts were deleted, adding new post function didn't work.
+3. Fixed showallposts functions by implementing viewmodel.

 Royce Coviello:
 1.